 While caring or supporting someone with MS has its own rewards, it is a big ask and it can be easy to neglect your own wellbeing.
 It is important to take regular breaks, make time for the things you enjoy and keep in contact with friend and family, as it that can ease pressure and isolation.

 There are many organisations that can put you in touch with others in the same boat and more often than not, it is good to talk to others.
 Some organisations can offer practical support, including financial help.
-Should you need someone to talk to, the MS Society gives free emotional support and information to everyone affected by multiple sclerosis.
+Should you need someone to talk to, the MS Society offers free emotional support and information to everyone affected by multiple sclerosis.